AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 ### Batch calls, `/document_types` & `/providers` endpoints

 Providers allows you to link your Cloud data sources to anyFetch.
-A list of all the providers linked to the account might an interesting information to put in the new sidebar.
+A list of all the providers linked to the account might be an interesting information to put in the new sidebar.
 It is available with the `/providers` endpoint.
 Also, each document indexed by anyFetch is categorized in a document type.
 A list of all the document types indexed in your account could be valuable as well.
 Here comes the `/document_types` endpoint!

 As some of you might have noticed, each call to a new endpoint require a new HTTP request.
 If we add the `/providers` and the `/document_types` endpoint, we will be doing 4 HTTP request at the same time, which is really not efficient.
 For now.

-The anyFetch API allows you to make what is know as a *batch call*.
+The anyFetch API allows you to make what is known as a *batch call*.
 It is basically calling multiple endpoints in a single HTTP request.
 How, you might ask?
 It is very simple: just use the `/batch` endpoint with a `pages=` parameter for each endpoint you want to reach.

 For example, if we wanted to use a batch call to merge `/status` and `/company`, we would just need to call: